 This setting determines how much of the ESXi host memory is allocated to the virtual machine.
 The virtual hardware memory size determines how much memory is available to applications that run in the virtual machine.
 A virtual machine cannot benefit from more memory resources than its configured virtual hardware memory size.

-- Review the settings on the Ready to Complete page, and click Finish.
+- On the Ready to Complete page, review your settings and click Finish.